 With this condition, recovery with submersible pumps would be incapable of producing an adequate contaminant capture zone and fluid yield will be very low.
 The radius of this capture zone may be increased through the application of a high negative pressure differential to the recovery wells.
 This high extraction vacuum can be applied to the recovery well field through the use of a liquid ring vacuum pump.

-At well depths of less than 28 feet, the Vacuum Enhanced Extraction System can pump total fluids from the wells and remove the vapor/gas phase from the sub-surface formation.
-When the depth to fluid is greater than 28 feet the recovery wells require the use of submersible pumps to pump the fluids.
+At well depths of less than 28 feet, the vacuum enhanced extraction system can pump total fluids from the wells and remove the vapor/gas phase from the subsurface formation.
+When the fluid depth is greater than 28 feet, the recovery wells require the use of submersible pumps to pump the fluids.
 These fluids are usually transported to the processing system through a piping system separate from the vapor/gas conduit.

-The Vacuum Enhanced Extraction System consists of four main mechanical units:
+The vacuum enhance extraction system consists of four main mechanical units:

-Oil sealed vacuum pumps have exceptional operation and maintenance advantages over water sealed vacuum pumps.
+Oil-sealed vacuum pumps have exceptional operation and maintenance advantages over water-sealed vacuum pumps.
 The greatest advantage is that the oil-sealed vacuum pump does not require a water supply for sealing and cooling.
-Not only is it hard to balance the correct flow of the make-water for water sealed vacuum pump, but it also becomes saturated with recovered contaminate during the process and requires treatment.
+Not only is it hard to balance the correct flow of the make-water for a water-sealed vacuum pump, it also becomes saturated with recovered contaminate during the process and requires treatment.
 This can add up to millions of gallons of excess water to be treated.
-Unlike the water-sealed vacuum pumps, oil sealed vacuum pumps are very low maintenance units and do not create contaminated water as part of their process.
+Unlike water-sealed vacuum pumps, oil-sealed vacuum pumps are very low maintenance units and do not create contaminated water as part of their process.